tneotia/html-editor-enhanced/README.md

 4. It has support for many of Summernote's methods

-5. It has support for some of Summernote's callbacks
+5. It has support for many of Summernote's callbacks

 6. It exposes the `InAppWebViewController` so you can customize the WebView however you like - you can even load your own HTML code and inject your own JavaScript for your use cases.